 As our influence has grown our members have been in conference with Sir Martin Narey, attended adoption related conferences and set up a conference of our own, set up a private group on facebook and interacted with adoptionuk’ s forum and adopterssupportuk.freeforums.net.

 We provide peer lead support for parents and do not work directly with young people.

 If you would like further information on our group or would like to book a POTATO Champion or give a talk in your area, please email us as email@example.com.

 JOIN US.
 Parent of Adopted Teenager in the UK?
 Please register as a member by requesting a form via email (firstname.lastname@example.org).
 We will send a confirmation email and a short form to complete.
 Then you can join in our meet ups, social groups and choose to play a part in the pressure for positive change and access to personal support our POTATO members have found helpful.

-(We comply fully with Data Protection and any information will remain confidential unless there is a serious risk of harm)
+(We comply fully with GDPR and any information will remain confidential unless there is a serious risk of harm.)